daveworth/not-so-secret-sauce/topics/open-source-contribution-guide.md

 contribute back to the software we use, we like to do it out of a sense of community and because we know how much open source has helped us solve big problems.
-It's also good for business, of course, since it increases Highgroove's visibility if other developers are using software we helped create.
+It's also good for business, of course, since it increases our visibility if other developers are using software we helped create.

 # Motivation